Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-2B/README.md

 1. Continue working in the folder `/browserifyModules`.

+1. READ ONLY (make no changes): There are several ways to "transpile" code from ES6 down to ES5.
+One way is using babel.
+It can be used several ways including from the command line.
+One approach would be to install babel globally.
+Installing globally isn't always desirable.
+It makes it harder to manage the versions of the tools being used and can cause developers more manual work.

 1. To manage our new project's dependencies, including for babel, we will create a `package.json` by using the `npm init` wizard from the command line.
 Be sure to be within the current project directory when you issue this command.
     ```
     npm init --yes